tasmota/docs/docs/Zigbee.md

 MQT: tele/%topic%/RESULT = {"ZbState":{"Status":20,"Message":"Disable Pairing mode"}}
 ```

-After the device has successfully paired it will be shown in the webui with its short address and its link quality number (LQI).
+After the device has successfully paired it will be shown in the WebUI with its short address and its link quality number (LQI).
 When it is a battery powered device, the battery percentage will be displayed as soon as it is received from the device.

 ![SNZB-02](https://user-images.githubusercontent.com/49731213/179617622-a3b6b234-a2cf-4fec-880f-b5f9609d71d8.png){ width="352" }

-Devices will show friendly name once you set it.
+Devices will show their friendly name once you set it.

 ### Setting Friendly Name

-Instead of a short address like `0x8F20` you can assign a, memorable, friendly name such as `"Bedroom_Sensor"`.
+Instead of a short address like `0x8F20` you can assign an easy to remember friendly name such as `Bedroom_Sensor`.

 See [`ZbName`](Commands.md#zbname) command for all options.